The Best Potato Salad Recipe Ever

 Seriously though, my mother has magical abilities in the art of potato salad making.
-Mom makes a traditional mustard, pickle, and hard boiled egg potato salad.
-I have never made or tasted another potato salad better than her version… And I’m not the only person to think so.
+My mom makes traditional mustard, pickle, and hard-boiled egg potato salad.
+It’s simple, but I have never made or tasted another potato salad better than her version… And I’m not the only person to think so.

-Over the years I’ve watched countless relatives and friends swoon over here classic potato salad.
+Over the years I’ve watched countless relatives and friends swoon over her classic potato salad.